Client Reporting: Best Practices to Streamline Your Business

 When you’re running a company, one of your tasks is not only to keep track of your customers and their orders, but also to report back to them.
 Client reporting is a crucial part of their business and performance that details the services they perform, and how close they’re getting to achieve the client’s goals.
 For instance, if you’re an SEO agency running campaigns for your clients, they’ll want to know how your activities are performing.
 To achieve that, you can build a marketing report.

 While custom reports are essential for you and your client’s business, it might feel like a time-consuming process to many business owners.
-Thankfully, modern tools make reporting much easier these days.
+Thankfully, modern tools such as AgencyAnalytics and Looker Studio make reporting much easier these days.

 Creating those reports is the key to your company’s success.
 The right automated reporting tools mixed with a solid reporting process will help you use client reporting to your advantage.